-The responsibility for the management, clinical leadership and for the day to day running of the service was shared between both principal dentists.
+The principal dentist had responsibility for the management, clinical leadership and for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.
-Staff had identified lead roles and oversight for areas including safeguarding, infection control, radiation protection, complaints, safety and significant events and medical emergencies.
+Staff had identified lead roles and oversight for areas including safeguarding, infection control, radiation protection and complaints handling.
 The practice had systems to support staff in these roles.